 Another option is to use a propane tree.
 This connects to the propane cylinder and enables you to connect multiple devices.
 The tree we use comes in two parts that connect together.
 It has a storage bag that helps keep the tree safe while we travel.

 In our setup, I have a Coleman NorthStar lantern that attaches to the top of the distribution tree.
 The NorthStar lantern puts out a lot of light.
 It’s great if you are grilling after dark.
 Mine came with a sturdy lantern case.
+Sometimes they sell the lantern and case separately but I would definitely recommend having a case.
 I appreciate how it keeps the glass lantern globe protected during our travels.

 On the propane distribution tree, there are places to connect two more propane hoses.
 If you are going to use a propane tree, be sure to have the correct hose to connect to it as they are different than the hose needed to connect to the propane cylinder.
 It will have a round connector with a pin in the middle like this Coleman propane hose.